I review digital products and companies claiming that they know how to help you to make money online.

 Apparently, they invest in oil, and you are promised a high ROI (return on investment).

-The problem is that the only way how to purchase the package is using a Bitcoin.
+The problem is that the only way how to purchase the package is by using Bitcoin.

-To me personally, this was a first red flag, and there will be more of them.
-(Whenever there is a company that deals with cryptocurrency and operates as the MLM, the chances are high that it is a fraud).
+To me personally, this was the first red flag, and there will be more of them.
+(Whenever there is a company that deals with cryptocurrency and operates as an MLM, the chances are high that it is a fraud).